ietf-wg-acme/acme/draft-ietf-acme-acme.md

 new-registration request that created the account.

 oldKey (required, JWK):
-: The JWK thumbprint of the original key (i.e., the client's current account key)
+: The JWK representation of the original key (i.e., the client's current account key)

 newKey (requrired, JWK):
-: The JWK thumbprint of the new key
+: The JWK representation of the new key

 Both of these thumbprints MUST be computed as specified in {{!RFC7638}}, using the SHA-256 digest.
 The values in the "oldKey" and "newKey" fields MUST be the